TheOdinProject/curriculum/ruby/basic_ruby/writing_methods.md

     #!/usr/bin/ruby

-or wherever it's located.
+...or wherever it's located.

 If you want to include a gem file (a library of methods, for instance) in your IRB session, you'll need to use **`require`** to bring it in.
 The default directory for `require` accesses any gems you may have downloaded from the internet.

-You can do the same thing with your new script file, though you have to explicitly provide the path to it.
+You can do almost the same thing to bring your new script file into IRB (if you want to access its methods, for instance), though you have to explicitly provide the path to it.
 If it's in your current directory, that's easy, it's just `./filename.rb`:

     > require './your_script.rb'
     => true